Kafva/nass/README.md

 ./importkey.sh $user2
 ...
 ```
-8. Launch the service via reboot or `rc-service nass start`
+8. Reboot to launch the service

 ---